XRG2014/node.js-a-shell/README.md

 # Node.js for iOS/iPadOS [a-Shell](https://holzschu.github.io/a-Shell_iOS)
-A Node.js-like Python script that I coded for iOS/iPadOS a-Shell.
+A Node.JS-like Python script that I coded for iOS/iPadOS a-Shell.
 It uses the jsc command, and it includes a fake Node Version Manager.

-> Please note that this is not an official release of Node.js, and that this program may not include every feature and some may be changed or tweaked
+> Please note that this is not an official release of Node.JS, and that this program may not include every feature and some may be changed or tweaked

-## Table of Contents:
+## Table of Contents

 - [Install](/#install)
 - [Uninstall](/#uninstall)